pendo-io/pendo-mobile-sdk/ios/pnddocs/expo_rn.md

 ```
 ### 5. Running the project
 To run the project with Pendo integration you should be able to generate iOS and Android projects.
 You can generate them by running `npx expo prebuild`, or `npx expo run:[ios|android]` (which will run prebuild automatically).
-You can also use development builds in this context - the easiest way to do this is to run `npx expo install expo-dev-client` prior to prebuild or run, and it's also possible to add the library at any later time (Additional information can be found here: [Adding custom native code](https://docs.expo.dev/workflow/customizing/#generate-native-projects-with-prebuild) )
+You can also use development builds in this context - the easiest way to do this is to run `npx expo install expo-dev-client` prior to prebuild or run, and it's also possible to add the library at a later time.
+Additional information can be found here: [Adding custom native code](https://docs.expo.dev/workflow/customizing/#generate-native-projects-with-prebuild).

 ## Limitations
-Please note **Expo Go** is not supported by Pendo because Pendo SDK has a native plugin which is not part of the Expo Go app.
+Note that **Expo Go** is not supported by Pendo because Pendo SDK has a native plugin that is not part of the Expo Go app.
 Pendo can be used in development builds *only*.
 You can read more about development builds [Adding custom native code with development builds](https://docs.expo.dev/workflow/customizing/)

 ## Pivots
-Please pay attention to the following APIs ``` setup ``` and ```startSession``` the former *must* be called once per session and will create initial setup for the SDK, the later should be called whenever you have the visitor you would like to assign the analytics/guides to.
-In case you would like to have an anonymous visitor pass ```nil``` to the ```startSession``` and call it again as soon as you have the visitor.
+Pay attention to the following APIs ``` setup ``` and ```startSession```; the former *must* be called once per session and it creates initial setup for the SDK, the latter should be called when you have the visitor you would like to assign the analytics/guides to.
+If you want an anonymous visitor, pass ```nil``` to the ```startSession``` and call it again as soon as you have the visitor.